 - Fees: $40(All Included) for GSU students; $50(All Included) for non-GSU students.
 For all the students, take the second and following courses 50% off.

-Download the 2013 Fall semester CI Non-Credit Courses Schedule
+Download the 2014 Spring semester CI Non-Credit Courses Schedule

 For true beginners, to have a good command of Chinese basic phonetics knowledge, vocabularies and grammars; to gain Chinese daily-use expressions and to master 150 basic and useful Chinese characters.